kevinswiber/siren/README.md

 ####```class```

 Describes the nature of an entity's content based on the current representation.
 Possible values are implementation-dependent and should be documented.
-Must be a value of space-separated tokens.
+MUST be an array of strings.
 Optional.

 ####```properties```